Skip to content

 Key Takeaways

-• Westinghouse wins the overall comparison with an average score of 7.0 versus Ford's 4.5.
+• Westinghouse wins the overall comparison with an average score of 7.0 versus Ford's 4.5 out of 10.

-• Ford's average value score of 2.4 is the lowest metric in this comparison, suggesting poor cost-to-performance ratios.
+• Ford's average value score of 2.4 is the lowest category for the brand and far behind Westinghouse's 7.0.

-• Westinghouse offers 54 generator models compared to Ford's 12, providing far more options for different needs.
+• Westinghouse offers 54 published generator models compared to Ford's 12, providing far more options for buyers.

 Top Model Matchups